-The Plan is an incentive plan for all of NRI Group's employees participating in NRI Group Employee Stock Ownership Group.
-For the Plan, NRI has set up the specific trust (the Trust) for the Stock Ownership Group with a trust bank.
+This plan is an incentive plan for all employees participating in the NRI Group Employee Stock Ownership Group, and those employees will benefit from the rise in the NRI stock price.

-The trust will take out loans to purchase in advance in amount of NRI's stock that is expected to be purchased by the Stock Ownership Group over the following 4 years.
-After that, the Trust will continuously sell the NRI stock to the Stock Ownership Group.

-IF a substansial amount of funds from the sale of NRI stock remains in the Trust at the time it is terminated, the funds will be distributed to qualified beneficiaries as residual assets.
+NRI has set up a specific trust (the Trust) for the NRI Group Employee Stock Ownership Group with a trust bank, and the Trust takes out loans to purchase in advance the amount of NRI stock that is expected to be purchased over the following two years.
+After that, the Trust will continuously sell the NRI stock to the NRI Group Employee Stock Ownership Group.
+If gains remain in the Trust at the time it is terminated, the funds will be distributed to qualified employees.

-As a result, employees will benefit from the rise in NRI's stock price over the four-year period that is a trust period, which is an incentive for medium- to long-term performance improvement.
+As a result, employees will benefit from the rise in the NRI stock price over the two-year trust period, which is an incentive for the medium to long-term improvement of corporate value.